chandrakantsharma007/Generation-of-alphabets-using-GAN/README.md

 Step 7: Check if the fake data manually if it seems legit.
 If it seems appropriate, stop training, else go to step 3.
 This is a bit of a manual task, as hand evaluating the data is the best way to check the fakeness.
 When this step is over, you can evaluate whether the GAN is performing well enough.

-Now just take a breath and look at what kind of implications this technique could have.
-If hypothetically you had a fully functional generator, you can duplicate almost anything.
-To give you examples, you can generate fake news; create books and novels with unimaginable stories; on call support and much more.
-You can have artificial intelligence as close to reality; a true artificial  intelligence!
-That’s the dream!!